-After checking into the historic Athenee Palace Hilton Bucharest, I grabbed a map from the concierge desk and took off to check out Bucharest.
-The main area of interest for tourists is the Old Town so I started there.
+The main area of interest for tourists is the Old Town so I start there.

-After some of the beautiful Old Towns I’ve seen in the past few years all over Europe, the Bucharest version was a bit of a disappointment.
+After some of the beautiful Old Towns I’ve seen in the past few years all over Europe, the Bucharest version is a bit of a disappointment.

-If I were to return to Romania, I would definitely spend more time exploring those areas and less time in Bucharest.
+If I return to Romania someday, I will definitely spend more time exploring those areas and less time in Bucharest.
 But as a whole, I really enjoyed Romania.
 It’s a country with a rich and mysterious history and worth a stop on any Eastern European itinerary.

 It’s hard to believe this trip is finally coming to an end after almost 5 weeks on the road!